010001000100000101000001/fightvault/README.md

 ## Introduction

+This is my fourth project in Code Institute Diploma in Software Development with eCommerce.
 FightVault is a blog for fans of martial arts and combat sports.
 It promotes communication and interaction between users by allowing people to sign up with an email address and creating a password.
-Site users who are logged in, can create a comment, read other user's approved comments, update and delete their own comments.
-Site users can rate a blog post and vote on the predicted outcome of a bout on relevant posts that include the polling feature.
+Users are authenticated use django-allauth.
+Site users who are logged-in, can create comments, read other user's approved comments, update and delete their own comments.
+Logged-in users can rate a blog post and vote on the predicted outcome of a bout or match on relevant posts that include the polling feature.
+The website is a full stack django project written in HTML, CSS, Javascript and Python.

 ![image](https://github.com/010001000100000101000001/fightvault/assets/147556282/80d903a9-2720-43ee-9569-268649d03556)